dentarg/auth0-blog/_posts/2017-10-04-api-less-scary-approach.markdown

 ## To Do:
 * Explain what an API is.
-* Discuss why you would build an API
+* Discuss why you would build an API.
-* Build a simple app using the Auth0 API
+* Build a simple app using the Auth0 API.

 The magnificent, “Application Programming Interface” or API, highly exalted in the previous definitions above is simply a messenger.
 Think of an API as a waiter.
 You go to your favorite classy restaurant to buy food, you have to place your order ( make a request ) right?
 Someone walks up to you with list of meals available, the waiter ( API ) .
 The waiter takes your order, goes to the kitchen to process your order and comes back with the meal.